gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 > Note, the following labs have been developed using Visual Studio 2017.
 Additionally, the Bot Builder SDK for .NET requires .NET Framework 4.6 or higher.

-To install the Visual Studio Bot Framework Project Template, download the [Bot Application](http://aka.ms/bf-bc-vstemplate) zip file and save it to your Visual Studio project templates directory
+To install the Visual Studio Bot Framework project template, download the [Bot Application](http://aka.ms/bf-bc-vstemplate) zip file and save it to your Visual Studio project templates directory (Don't unzip it).

-> For typical Visual Studio installations, the *project templates* directory is located at ` %USERPROFILE%\Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#\ `
+> For typical Visual Studio installations, the *project templates* directory is located under ` %USERPROFILE%\Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#\ `

-Next, download [Bot Controller](http://aka.ms/bf-bc-vscontrollertemplate) and [Bot Dialog](http://aka.ms/bf-bc-vsdialogtemplate) zip files and save them to your Visual Studio item templates directory
+Next, download the [Bot Controller](http://aka.ms/bf-bc-vscontrollertemplate) and [Bot Dialog](http://aka.ms/bf-bc-vsdialogtemplate) zip files and save them to your Visual Studio item templates directory (Again, no need to unzip these files).

-> For typical Visual Studio installations, the *item templates* directory is located at ` %USERPROFILE%\Documents\Visual Studio 2017\Templates\ItemTemplates\Visual C#\ `
+> For typical Visual Studio installations, the *item templates* directory is located under ` %USERPROFILE%\Documents\Visual Studio 2017\Templates\ItemTemplates\Visual C#\ `

-More information on installing .NET Bot Framework Visual Studio templates can be found [here](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-quickstart).
+If you have issues, more information on installing .NET Bot Framework Visual Studio templates can be found [here](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-quickstart).

-Once the templates has been added successfully, open Visual Studio 2017 (if Visual Studio was previously open, you might have to close it and re-open it for Visual Studio to find your templates).
+Once the templates have been added, open Visual Studio 2017 (if Visual Studio was previously open, you might need to close it and re-open it for Visual Studio to find your templates).

-Navigate to *File* > *New Project* and select *Visual C#* in the *New Project* dialog, and select *Bot Application* (if you don't see this option, you might have to check the template download locations in the previous step).
+Navigate to *File* > *New Project*, select *Visual C#* in the *New Project* dialog, and select *Bot Application* (if you don't see this option, the templates might now have been installed correctly in the previous steps).

 ![Bot Emulator](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%201%20-%20Setup/images/vs2017-project.png)

+## Basic Project Structure

 At this point you should be all set to start developing your bot application.
-Before we run it though, let's take a moment to review the project structure.
+Before we run it though, let's take a brief moment to examine the project structure.

 > If you're impatient like me, you might try to immediately run the project.
-Just make sure you're connected to the internet as project template has a number of *nuget* packages that must be downloaded, including the *Bot Builder SDK*.
+Just make sure you're connected to the internet as the project template has a number of *nuget* packages that must be downloaded, including the *Bot Builder SDK*.

-## Basic Project Structure

-We're almost ready to run our bot and start and interact with it via the Bot Emulator, but before we do, let's take a brief moment to review the Visual Studio project that was created.

 ![Bot Emulator](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%201%20-%20Setup/images/vs2017-explorer.png)